Hawai‘i Teacher Licensure Programs

 CDS Disability Studies Certificate and Course work

-The CDS offers an interdisciplinary graduate Certificate in Disability and Diversity Studies, a 15-credit program grounded in the interdisciplinary process to promote effective, efficient, and culturally sensitive services for persons with disabilities of all ages.
-This program enables graduate students to acquire the skills needed to collaborate through joint planning, decision-making, and goal setting, gaining the perspective of mutual understanding and respect for persons with disabilities and the contributions of other disciplines.
-The CDS also offers undergraduate students courses in disability studies, disability culture, and creating universally designed environments.
+CDS offers an interdisciplinary graduate Certificate in Disability and Diversity Studies, a 15-credit interdisciplinary program to promote effective, efficient, and culturally sensitive services for persons with disabilities of all ages.
+Students participate in diverse learning experiences with the goals of acquiring skills in joint planning, decision-making, and goal setting and of understanding contemporary disability issues, research, and effective practices from a social, political, cultural and historical context.
+CDS also offers undergraduate students courses in disability studies, disability culture, and creating universally designed environments.

-K. Takahashi, PhD—twice exceptional studies, STEM careers, assistive technology, international issues
+K. Takahashi, PhD—learning disabilities, assistive technology, multiculturalism, international issues

 Curriculum Research & Development Group